Nomex® vs Kevlar®

 Density ~1.44 g/cm³ ~1.38 g/cm³

-Para-aramid fibers such as Kevlar® Para-Aramid Fiber and Technora® Aramid Fiber are engineered for structural reinforcement and load-bearing applications, while meta-aramids like Nomex® Meta-Aramid Fiber provide adequate mechanical strength but focus primarily on thermal protection.
+Para-aramid fibers such as Kevlar®and Technora® are engineered for structural reinforcement and load-bearing applications, while meta-aramids like Nomex®provide adequate mechanical strength but focus primarily on thermal protection.

 Thermal And Flame Resistance

-Both meta-aramid and para-aramid fibers offer exceptional heat resistance compared with conventional synthetic fibers.
+Both meta-aramid and para-aramid fibers offer exceptional heat resistance compared with conventional synthetic fibers, but their priorities are different in real-world use.

 • Decomposition temperatures above 350°C